sezinata/N2VKO/README.md

 SMOTE oversampling methods have been performed.

 These techniques are applied to the concatenated feature vectors consist of node2vec embeddings and biological annotations (downloaded Keywords from Uniprot).

+Necessary data formats are explained through an example dataset.